HTTP-RPC/Kilo/README.md

 A convenience method for invoking remote methods that don't take any arguments is also provided.

-Scalar arguments can be any numeric type, a boolean, or a string.
-Multi-value arguments are specified as a list of any supported scalar type; e.g. `List<Double>`.
+Method arguments can be any numeric type, a boolean, or a string.
+Indexed collection arguments are specified as lists of any supported simple type (e.g. `List<Double>`), and keyed collections are specified as maps (e.g. `Map<String, Integer>`).
+Map arguments must use `String` values for keys.

 The result handler is called upon completion of the remote method. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows: